JoseCaliz/ds4a_project_dash/README.md

 - Python >= 3.6
 - Prophet
-- scikit-learn >= 0.23.1
+- Scikit-learn >= 0.23.1

 ## Preprocessing and EDA

 We used data provided by the police department that includes multiple crimes from 2010-2019 by city and neighborhood.
 The data can be found here: https://www.policia.gov.co/grupo-informaci%C3%B3n-criminalidad/estadistica-delictiva.
 For each crime, you need to download every CSV file from 2010 to 2019.
-Preprocessing details and Exploratory Data Analisis procedure is detailes in the notebooks from `EDA` folder
+Preprocessing and Exploratory Data Analisis procedure is detailed in the notebooks from `EDA` folder

 ## Hybrid model for Crime Probability Estimation